SpringStudent/a-da/README.md

 #### a-da (ā dà) is translated as "阿大", named after a term my son likes.
 It is an open-source remote desktop control system.

-Built on javacv + netty + swing technology, it ensures stable frame rates through streaming media transmission.
+Based on JavaCV + Netty + Swing technology, the system achieves low-latency and stable frame rates through streaming media transmission.
+Local tests show a latency of less than 200ms.
 Currently, it only supports the Windows operating system.
-If you need support for other operating systems, you can check out another open-source project of mine:https://github.com/SpringStudent/remote-desktop-control
+If you need support for other operating systems, please refer to my other open-source project:https://github.com/SpringStudent/remote-desktop-control

 #### Module Description